Make Your Hiring 40% Faster

 What Are The Main Advantages of Internal Recruitment?

-Internal recruitment is what happens when businesses choose only to advertise a job within their company or only make it available to current employees.
+Internal recruitment is when a business chooses only to advertise a job within their company or only make it available to current employees.
 The main advantage is that it can save time and money, but it can also serve as a way to develop and motivate employees within your organization.

 Going through each of these to find your ideal candidate can often be:

-The advantages of internal recruitment revolve around avoiding these processes and negatives.
 Recruiting candidates internally often saves money in the short term.
-That’s because you can hire someone you know, like, and trust and you don’t have to pay the external recruitment/finders fees or advertising fees.
-You may even be able to pay someone you promote slightly less than an external candidate would demand.
+That’s because you can hire someone you know, like and trust, you don’t have to pay the external recruitment/finders fees or advertising fees.

 What Does UK Law Say About Internal Recruitment?